-- Therefore, applicants proposing to implement 45 percent or more of their project activities to support sexual assault responses may apply for up to \$200,000 in additional funding. - If successful in receiving a FY 2025 award, such projects may be placed into a noncompetitive pool at the end of the 36-month award period upon invitation by OVW.
-These projects could receive up to 24 months of additional funding provided that there is documented compliance with the fiscal and programmatic management of the award, including whether the grantee has spent down the grant funds during the initial 36-month period.
-Such potential grantees would be required to submit a new budget and narrative for the remaining 24 months of the project to be eligible for an award amount set at the normal (without any special increases for sexual assault) budgetary cap of that future year's solicitation.
+- Therefore, applicants proposing to implement 45 percent or more of their project activities to support sexual assault responses may apply for up to \$200,000 in additional funding. - Projects that are funded through a FY 2025 award may, at the end of the 36-month project period, be invited to apply for noncompetitive funding.
+These projects could receive up to 24 months of additional funding provided that there is documented compliance with the financial and programmatic requirements of the award, including whether the grantee has spent down the grant funds during the initial 36-month period.
+Grantees invited to apply for noncompetitive funding to continue their projects past the initial period would be required to submit a new budget and narrative for the remaining 24 months of the project.
+If invited to apply for this additional funding, the project would be subject to the budgetary cap of that future year's NOFO, not any higher cap for addressing sexual assault.